 Leather Funerary Baldachin of Isetemkheb B, Cairo National Museum JE-26276

-Paris, 1889), complete text and plates with modern annotations and corrections; indexed and subjects/persons linked
+Caire, Paris, 1889), complete text and plates with modern annotations and corrections; indexed and

-Names' Transcriptions (Ancient Egyptian persons mentioned on this site.
-Personal names and those of deities
+Persons Directory (Ancient Egyptian persons mentioned on this site.
+Personal names and those of

 They were not yellow (21a Dynasty painted anthropoid coffins from the "Royal Cache" TT320)